 The Hooded Trench Coat

 For truly rainy days where you need to avoid getting wet, you’ll want to consider a rain coat like a hooded trench coat.
 I’m a US 6 or 8 in Barbour who makes the style above I’ve had since 2018.
+This hooded coat from Tuckernuck would be great for some serious rain.

 . . .